iNavFlight/inav/docs/VTx.md

 If you have problems getting SmartAudio working.
 There are a couple of CLI parameters you can try changing to see if they help.

-There is a workaround for early AKK VTx modules.
+- There is a workaround for early AKK VTx modules.
 This is enabled by default.
 You could try disabling this setting [`vtx_smartaudio_early_akk_workaround`](https://github.com/iNavFlight/inav/blob/master/docs/Settings.md#vtx_smartaudio_early_akk_workaround) to OFF.

-If you are using softserial, you can try using the alternate method by setting [`vtx_smartaudio_alternate_softserial_method`](https://github.com/iNavFlight/inav/blob/master/docs/Settings.md#vtx_smartaudio_alternate_softserial_method) to OFF.
+- If you are using softserial, you can try using the alternate method by setting [`vtx_smartaudio_alternate_softserial_method`](https://github.com/iNavFlight/inav/blob/master/docs/Settings.md#vtx_smartaudio_alternate_softserial_method) to OFF.

+- If you are using TBS Sixty9 VTX you may consider to set count of stop bits to 1, using `set vtx_smartaudio_stopbits = 1`